 This may not be for you if

-- You want advice to stop or change prescribed medicines without medical review
+- Advice to stop or change prescribed medicine without the treating clinician

 Suitability is confirmed at consultation.
 This list is general guidance, not a substitute for clinical assessment.